Global & Area Studies

 As a Master’s student, you are required to go abroad for research.
 If you are a domestic student this means going to a different country; if you are an international student you will do research in the United States or another country that is not your home country.
 The University of Wyoming has the most funding of any public university in the United States for students to study abroad, which means it is significantly cheaper to fund field research for your thesis.

-There are three different ways to complete a Master’s degree at the University of Wyoming: Traditional Master’s, Joint Degree with the school of Enviroment and Natural Resources, or the Master’s International Peace Corps Program.
+There are two different ways to complete a Master’s degree at the University of Wyoming:

 The Traditional Master’s Degree:

 Students complete a minimum of 26 hours of coursework and 4 hours of thesis research.
 You will work with an advisor and advisory committee to pick courses and develop your thesis.